-I love drinking chai, hot or iced, but I don’t love paying $4 for it at a coffee shop.
-Now I make my own concentrate.
+From the author, Honor Fabun: I love drinking chai tea, hot or iced, but I don’t love paying $4 for it at a coffee shop.
+Now I make my own Homemade Chai Concentrate.
 You needn’t shell out for expensive tea – I buy large boxes of organic black tea on the cheap at a certain large natural foods store.

 This recipe is pretty mild.
 Feel free to up the spices and add a few black peppercorns if you like your chai extra spicy.